EvanJ4536/Ransomware-Analysis/README.md

  Converting the hex to ascii was yielding nothing useful, I looked closer at the hex and found the magic header for zlib compressed data, "x\9xc".
  With that knowledge I wrote a simple script to decompress it.
 I pasted in a snippet of the hex and ran my decompressor.
 At first I got an error that its missing the adler32 checksum at the end of the hex so I edited the script to ignore that and write the output to a file.
 ![alt text](https://github.com/EvanJ4536/Ransomware-Analysis/blob/main/pngs/decompressed_partial_hex.png?raw=true)
- Notice the little message underlined in red that the hacker left us, HA!
-"Roses are red, Violets are blue, You are a skid, Nobody likes you".
+ Notice the message underlined in red, "Roses are red, Violets are blue, You are a skid, Nobody likes you".
+This is from the Hyperion Obfuscator.

  I wrote a script to defeat the whitespace obfuscation ([Whitespace Deobfuscator](https://github.com/EvanJ4536/Whitespace-Deobfuscator/tree/main)) and extract all the hex strings from the obfuscated code.